- Excellent value for money and one of the best vacs in this price range

 - Frequently Asked Questions

 The Shark NV602UK is a bagless upright vacuum in the company’s “Lift-Away” range.
-It’s a sleek and modern vacuum cleaner with an anti-allergen seal, headlights, and detachable canister.
+It’s a sleek and modern vacuum cleaner with an anti-allergen seal, headlights to illuminate hidden dust, and detachable canister.
 It’s also available for a great price tag.

 But is this vac worth the money?
 And how does it compare to other Shark vacuum cleaners?
 Read our Shark NV602UK review to find out!